 Pooled Loan Program

-A 2009 amendment to MMWEC’s enabling legislation also allows MMWEC to create a “pooled loan program” for Members to finance a wide array of very broadly defined “energy” facilities, from substations and distribution system improvements to metering and energy efficiency projects.
+An amendment to MMWEC’s enabling legislation also allowed MMWEC to create a “pooled loan program” for Members to finance a wide array of very broadly defined “energy” facilities, from substations and distribution system improvements to metering and energy efficiency projects.
 From 2014 through 2018, approximately $50 million in new municipal utility projects were funded under the Pooled Loan Program.